 - When the pumpkin is tender, add the curry powder and soymilk.
 Using a hand blender, puree in batches until smooth, or transfer to a blender and blend in batches.
 Add salt and additional curry powder to taste, add more liquid if it’s too thick, and keep it warm while you prepare the corn.

-- Place the corn kernels in a large, shallow baking dish that has been sprayed with olive oil.
-Sprinkle with a little freshly ground pepper, and spray the top of the corn lightly with olive oil.
+- Place the corn kernels in a large, shallow, non-stick baking dish.
+Sprinkle with a little freshly ground pepper.
 Place in the oven under the broiler and broil, stirring often, until the corn begins to brown.
 Watch carefully!
 This should only take a few minutes–a little longer for frozen corn than fresh.
 Be sure not to overcook or the corn will get rubbery.

 - Divide the corn and soup into 4 servings and serve the soup with the roasted corn sprinkled on top.

 Wow!
 This soup is amazing.
 I bought a small pumpkin just for this and it was my first time using fresh…

 Definitely worth it!
 I didn't use the corn, but the pumpkin soup was perfect (and fitting) for today.
 I loved the amount of heat, but I think next time I'll use half the amount of chipotle, since my family has tender tastebuds. 🙂 Thanks for another great recipe, SusanV!

 I just found this recipe while trying to find something to do with a can of pumpkin (yes, I cheated).
 Lucky me, I had all ingredients on hand.
 Yummy stuff!

 I'm enjoying it, although I may have added a bit too much of the adobe chipotle pepper (I used only one, but WHOOO!).
 I like the complex flavors you get with each spoonful – garlic, ginger, pepper.
 Pumpkin and the canned chipotles are always on hand in my house and I thank you for sharing this recipe!